 - “Course content is in accordance with IMCA guidance documents and syllabi for [TOPIC]-related training courses”.

-Schools agree to supply their wording to IMCA if they wish any clarification.
+Schools agree to supply their wording to the Secretariat for clarification purposes.

 Corresponding (C) Members

-Corresponding members recognise that the IMCA publications are guidance, not standards or regulations.
+Corresponding members recognise that the IMCA publications are guidance representing best practice in the industry.